9 Reasons Why Reminiscing Can Benefit Seniors

 Seniors may need a little help getting started on sharing their stories and reliving good memories.
 Here are some ways to help!

-- Flip through old pictures & albums: Flip through a high school yearbook or look at photos from a family vacation.
+1. Flip through photos & albums: High school yearbooks, vacation pictures, or old holiday photos can spark vivid memories.
 Seeing familiar places and faces prompts memories and stories you may have never heard.
 It may spark a meaningful conversation with your senior.

-- Play music that is special to them: Hearing impactful songs can bring back positive memories.
+4. Play meaningful music: Hearing impactful songs can bring back positive memories.
 Try playing a wedding song or a tune that was a chart-topping hit during their youth.
-Music has the power to awaken those with Alzheimer’s or dementia.
+Music has the power to help those with Alzheimer’s or dementia.

-- Use objects to reminisce: Look at special items from your loved one’s home and ask about the story behind the object.
+5. Explore keepsakes: Ask about the stories behind treasured possessions.
 How and when did they get it?
 Why did they have it?
 What made it special to them?